Spontaneous Coronary Artery Dissection (SCAD)

 Diagnosis and Treatment

 If the patient is clinically stable the preferred treatment is medical (not dissimilar to its pathological cousin in the aorta).
 If we consider the pathophysiology this makes sense: there is no plaque rupture or erosion or intraluminal thrombosis.
-Percutaneous coronary intervention (PCI) has been associated with worse outcomes in patients with SCAD and in fact the majority of SCAD lesions show evidence of healing over time, with the degree of stenosis lessening and a restoration of blood flow.
-Treating the acute lesion may also not help to prevent recurrance, as many patients in whom there is a further episode the dissection will occur in a different vessel.
+Percutaneous coronary intervention (PCI) has been associated with worse outcomes in patients with SCAD and in fact, the majority of SCAD lesions show evidence of healing over time, with the degree of stenosis lessening and a restoration of blood flow.
+Treating the acute lesion may also not help to prevent recurrence, as many patients in whom there is a further episode the dissection will occur in a different vessel.

 The treatment objectives are to manage chronic chest pain, prevent recurrance and screen for associated extra coronary vascular abnormalities.
 There is little evidence to guide treatment regimes, and so much is based on registry data and expert consensus.
 It is of little surprise that the ‘usual’ secondary prevention medications for ACS are often given: beta-blockers; antihypertensives; antianginals and antiplatelet therapy for up to a year following diagnosis.